Flaky Blueberry Cheesecake Rolls

 These spirals fit into pretty much any situation.
 They're great with morning coffee, fancy enough to serve after dinner, or just right when you need a tasty afternoon pick-me-up.
 Everyone goes crazy for that mix of smooth filling and juicy berries.
 My little ones think they're getting something really special, and I'm happy they don't take ages to make when we want something sweet.

 A zoomed-in shot showing spiral pastries with blueberry cream filling, displaying their buttery texture and rich purple swirls.
-Pin it
+Pin

 A zoomed-in shot showing spiral pastries with blueberry cream filling, displaying their buttery texture and rich purple swirls. | chefemmakitchen.com